The Texas

 Roundabouts

 A roundabout works by providing a continuous, one-way circular flow of traffic through an intersection around a central island.
 Because traffic entering a roundabout is not required to stop if there is no conflicting traffic, the roundabout can move more traffic over the same period of time than a four-way stop or signal.
 Furthermore, unlike a conventional intersection, the space in a roundabout and its flow allows a vehicle on all four approaches to enter and traverse the intersection simultaneously, again helping to move more traffic.
-Studies have consistently shown a reduction in delays ranging from 13% to 89%, and typically a 50% reduction of vehicle stops at intersections that have been converted to roundabouts.
+Studies have consistently shown a significant reduction in delays — in some cases up to 90% — and typically a 50% or so reduction of vehicle stops at intersections that have been converted to roundabouts.

 Additionally, the curved roads in a roundabout eliminate the possibility for T-bone and head-on collisions and reduce the speed of traffic through the intersection, thus improving safety.
-Indeed, studies have shown a 38% reduction in overall collisions and an astonishing 90% reduction in fatal collisions at intersections converted to roundabouts.
+Indeed, studies have shown an up to 62% reduction in overall collisions and an astonishing up to 90% reduction in injury and fatal collisions at intersections converted to roundabouts.

 While at one point roundabouts were novel, most drivers by now are familiar with them.

-As mentioned earlier, roundabouts are typically limited to low-volume intersections such as in neighborhoods or on minor arterials, usually in lieu of four-way stops or two-phase traffic signals.
+As mentioned earlier, roundabouts are typically limited to low-volume intersections such as in neighborhoods, shopping centers, or on minor arterials, usually in lieu of four-way stops or two-phase traffic signals.
 Roundabouts lose their effectiveness under heavy traffic loads and therefore are inappropriate on most major roads.

 Roundabout vs. traffic circle